Last updated: June 21, 2019

 One of the earlier entrants to the ATS game, PCRecruiter, founded in 1998, receives positive reviews from its dedicated user base for its customer service and willingness to continually update the product.

 Workable is noted for its full feature set, easy learning curve, top notch customer support and a new sourcing tool called People Search.
-They also offer a $50 per job per month plan for recruiters who have less burdensome hiring needs.
+This recruiter software also offer a $50 per job per month plan for those who have less burdensome hiring needs.

-Geared exclusively towards finding technical talent, AmazingHiring scours Github, Stack Overflow and Kaggle profiles to find potential candidates, including those who do not have a LinkedIn account.
+Geared exclusively towards finding technical talent, AmazingHiring is recruiting software that scours Github, Stack Overflow and Kaggle profiles to find potential candidates, including those who do not have a LinkedIn account.

 FindThatLead allows users to find people’s corporate emails using data points such as position, location, company, name or industry.